friends-of-ute-valley-park/friends-of-ute-valley/src/content/news/embracing-change.md

   quar­ters rolling around in your car’s con­sole kind of change.
 Nope.
 This use of the word would be the embrace change kind of change.
 ---
 This article originally appeared in the [North Springs Edition](https://daily.gazette.com/article/281565178917014)

 The word of the day is change.
 Not the nick­els, dimes and quar­ters rolling around in your car’s con­sole kind of change.
 Nope.
 This use of the word would be the embrace change kind of change.

 Some people embrace change, many do not and would rather res­ist change.
 Change can be neg­at­ive, but pos­it­ive too.
 But here I will identify good change for you to know about, that you could help with, or may in fact already be involved in.

-First up is an announce­ment of a change in the park ranger that will over­see the Trails, Open Space and Parks por­tion of Ute Val­ley Park.
-The new ranger is Jacob Reta.
-Jacob is excited about this oppor­tun­ity and very eager to learn about the park prop­erty.
-He has plans to ini­ti­ate a few volun­teer projects for the fall.
-Jacob recently shared with the Friends of Ute Val­ley Park this note….

-“Howdy, my name is Jacob.
-I am ori­gin­ally from Las Cruces, New Mex­ico.
-I am Tigua Pueblo from the vil­lage of Tor­tu­gas.
-I obtained my degree from New Mex­ico State Uni­versity in the field of Fish­er­ies, Wild­life and Con­ser­va­tion Eco­logy.
-I enjoy being out­doors whether it is hunt­ing, fish­ing, hik­ing, or camp­ing.
-I love to teach about nat­ural resources with both the west­ern learn­ing and deep-rooted tra­di­tional ways that come from my tribe.
-I like to have my trusty steed Bailey (dog) by my side whenever I go out on the trails.
-I am super excited to be part of a team that has so much poten­tial in bet­ter­ing the nat­ural areas we strive to man­age and pro­tect.”

-The FUVP says wel­come Jacob, and we look for­ward to your efforts and guid­ance in the park.

 The volun­teer work ses­sions ini­ti­ated by the FUVP from April through Septem­ber have suc­cess­fully ended for this year.
 Now we change over to mon­it­or­ing the park through the fall and winter and will con­duct our plan­ning to determ­ine what improve­ments and changes will come about next year.
 Volun­teer sup­port stayed strong again this year and we will tally the res­ults and share them in this space soon.
 There will also be a recog­ni­tion event to thank the many volun­teers that stepped up to help with a vari­ety of projects.